 1. Each and every person is valuable

 It takes understanding for each other to live together in an increasingly interdependent world - despite, and precisely because of, the current spatial distance.
 The measures that governments take today will shape our future in the medium and long term.
-Anyone who sees existing inequalities and discrimination - whether based on gender, age or state of health - as marginal issues that are not pressing in times of crisis, is missing the point.
+Anyone who sees existing inequalities and intersectional discrimination - whether based on gender, race, class, age, ethnicity, sexual orientation, state of health and other forms of discrimination - as marginal issues that are not pressing in times of crisis, is missing the point.

 2. The crisis hits some people harder than others

 The pandemic has reached every corner of our lives, but it hits each of us differently.
-People who do not have a (safe) home, who suffer from poverty and exploitative working conditions as well as those who are chronically ill are particularly affected.
+People who do not have a (safe) home, who suffer from poverty and exploitative working conditions and/ or affected by the inequalities and violence inherent in sexism, and by racism as well as those who are chronically ill are particularly affected.
 Above all, older women and single mothers, who are overrepresented among the poor and those at risk of poverty anyway, are most severely affected by the current state of emergency.

 Women worldwide earn 23% less than men, who in turn have 50% more assets.
 This inequality is being exacerbated by the crisis.
 Working from home, stocking up on supplies or washing your hands regularly?
 This is simply not possible for many people.
 Women workers, who are often already paid less than men for the same work, often earn too little, live from hand to mouth and in many cases have no access to clean water are particularly affected.